aproxis/VideoCutter/memory-bank/progress.md

 5.  **GUI Reorganization**
     - ✅ Increased window size to 1400x900 for better layout.
-    - ✅ Restructured GUI tabs into "Main Settings", "Subtitles", and "Overlay Effects" (renamed from "Advanced Effects").
+    - ✅ Restructured GUI tabs into "Main Settings", "Title Settings", "Subtitles", "Overlay Effects", and "DepthFlow".
     - ✅ Relocated settings to more logical tabs for improved user experience:
         - "Generate Subtitles .srt" and "Characters per line (max)" moved to "Subtitles" tab.
         - "Effect Overlay" and "Chromakey Settings" moved to the left column of "Overlay Effects" tab.